szolkos/ykd-wildfire-hg/README.md

 # Yukon-Kuskokwim Delta (YKD) wildfire mercury (Hg) emissions
 ## Introduction
 Source code for the manuscript: Substantial mercury releases and local deposition from permafrost peatland wildfires in southwestern Alaska.
+See the GitHub repo 'bgeyman/IKU-Fire-Hg' for materials from this study related modeling atmospheric transport and deposition of wildfire Hg emissions.

 ## Authors
 - [Scott Zolkos](https://www.researchgate.net/profile/Scott-Zolkos)